- Online Shopping Statistics – Do the Numbers Count?

 - Information is easily accessible and this leads to an uptick in conversion rates.

 Fitbit’s mission is to inspire people to become healthier and more active by using Fitbit products, apps, and services.
-Fitbit’s growth is fueled by the social element of the device.
+The social element of the device fuel Fitbit’s growth.
 However, their page design strategy can’t be left in the dark.

 What we like about this store: